“My in-laws Live With Me”-My experience

 Cons

-• Sometimes there is a lack of privacy.
+• There is a lack of privacy.
+Will always be.

 • Your habits vs their habits of living in a household could be different.